Links on SoundGuys may earn us a commission. Learn more.

 Treble notes are de-emphasized, which means you might have a hard time discerning much instrumental detail when you listen with these headphones.
 The Porta Pro won’t compare to some of the best open-back headphones around, but what do you expect for $60 USD?

-Should you buy the Koss Porta Pro Limited Edition?
+Is the Koss Porta Pro Limited Edition worth it?

 The Koss Porta Pro headphones are a mainstay among audio enthusiasts, but they aren’t perfect.
 The middling build quality leaves plenty to be desired, and the frequency response isn’t accurate, though it is unique.
 If you’re just looking for a pair of headphones to switch it up from your main pair of Bluetooth headphones, we recommend these, but don’t expect the Koss Porta Pro Limited Edition to have some kind of a Midas touch.
 Instead, go into buying this headset with the appreciation of the retro listening experience.

 What should you get instead of the Koss Porta Pro Limited Edition?